Channel X

 Channel X Productions is a UK comedy and entertainment company with a 22–year history of producing programmes for all of the major broadcasters.
 The company specialises in scripted broken and narrative comedy, comedy-entertainment formats and game shows.

 The company was formed in 1987 by Jonathan Ross and Alan Marke, and the former made his television presenting début as a stand-in presenter for Channel X program The Last Resort.

-Channel X's Manchester based subsidiary, Channel K, has also won its first commissions in 2009, netting deals at the BBC and Channel 4.
+Channel X's Manchester based subsidiary, Channel X North won its first commissions in 2009, netting deals at the BBC and Channel 4.
+In 2020, a new subsidiary was launched named Channel X Hopscotch, in partnership with Hopscotch Films to produce comedy and drama set and made in Scotland.